Axlefublr/helix/README.md

 9. you set default relativity *back* to "global"

 How you use relativity is up to you!
 In some cases relativity doesn't make sense logically, but this approach lets me implement flexible functionality that *you* may, in some cases, use in ways that I didn't think of.

+##### Exceptions

+One of those cases is `.` relativity in cwd harps.

+Cwd harps take your *current working directory* automatically, as their input. \
+`.` relativity does as well. \
+If you ever try to set a `.` relative cwd harp, all you'll be able to do is `:cd` into a directory that you already are in.

+In other words, `.` relativity in cwd harps is useless.
+Useless enough for me to introduce a certain inconsistent behavior, to make the feature more useful.

+If you try to use `.` relativity while doing `harp_cwd_set`, instead of taking your current working directory like it usually would, it takes the *parent* directory of the *current buffer*.

 ---